 Publication ethics

 Current Agronomy publication ethics is designed to counteract unfair practices throughout the publication process and embraces all participants: authors, reviewers and editors.
-The principles of the Committee on Publication Ethics - COPE and the recommendations of the Ministry of Science and Higher Education (MEiN) and the Polish Academy of Sciences have been adopted as the cornerstone of publication ethics:
+The principles of the Committee on Publication Ethics - COPE and the recommendations of the Polish National Science Centre (Research Integrity and Respect for Intellectual Property) have been adopted as the cornerstone of publication ethics.

 Principles for authors